Web Portal Engineering Quick Start Guide

 Method: Choose whether the tortuosity is applied in the form of a sinusoidal wave or randomly.

 Period: The length of one cycle of tortuosity.
 Cycles of tortuosity are repeated down the length of the depth range.
+Only available when Sinusoidal is selected as the method.

 Gas Gradient: The expected pressure gradient of the influx fluid.